Gourab-Ghosh/timecat-rs/README.md

 Default features include `binary`, `colored_output` and `speed`.

+## TODO
+- [ ] Implement other variants of chess.
+- [ ] Implement Syzygy Tablebase.
+- [ ] Organize the Polyglot Table codes to make it usable.
+- [ ] Organize the pgn related codes to make it usable.
+- [ ] Implement xboard feature.
+- [ ] Add svg feature for support like the python package chess.

 ## License
 Timecat is open-sourced under the [GNU GENERAL PUBLIC LICENSE](https://github.com/Gourab-Ghosh/timecat-rs/blob/master/LICENSE).
 You are free to use, modify, and distribute it under the same license.